-This register is reset when the RST Signal (Pin 40) is asserted low, or by a Sector Formatter Reset (Register 4FH, Bit 0).
+This register is reset when the RST signal (pin 40) is asserted low, or by a Sector Formatter Reset (Register 4FH, bit 0).

-Bits 0-4 START ADDRESS: A write to this register starts the Format Sequencer at the address written to this register.
-Bits 5-7 RESERVED.
+Bits 0-4 START ADDRESS: this regist er starts the Format Sequencer at the address written to this register.